Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Finite Sample Consistency via Distributionally Robust RL

 \end{theorem} \begin{proof} See Appendix~\ref{sec:pfdreq}. \end{proof}

-\textit{Remark}: In reality we do not know the true mixed strategies $\otimes_{t=1}^T\msb_t$, and thus cannot guarantee the $\epsilon$ proximity necessary for \eqref{eq:drimp}.
+Thus, Theorem~\ref{thm:dreq} implies that we can \textit{control $L(\mech)$}, as specified by the true unobserved strategies, by operating on $\hat{L}^{\epsilon}_{DR}(\mech)$, formed only by a finite-sample approximation of the true strategies. \textit{Remark}: In reality we do not know the true mixed strategies $\prod_{t=1}^T\msb_t$, and thus cannot guarantee the $\epsilon$ proximity necessary for \eqref{eq:drimp}.
 We provide \eqref{eq:drimp} as a consistency result.
 Theorem~\ref{thm:dreq} serves as an important step in generating probabilistic guarantees from the underlying law governing the Wasserstein proximity between these distributions.
 Such techniques can be found in e.g., \cite{dedecker2017behavior}.
 For brevity we leave this to future work.